Ceiling balloon: Technical details

 The balloon is attached to the inflation nozzle and a piece of string is wound around the neck.
 After donning safety glasses and hearing protection a check is made to ensure the needle valve is fully closed.
 The main valve on the cylinder is then opened, followed by the regulator valve.
 Next, the needle valve is opened and the balloon begins to inflate.
 As the balloon reaches the correct size the inflation nozzle will begin to lift.
 At this point the needle valve is closed along with the regulator valve and cylinder valve.
 The string is then used to tie off the balloon neck to ensure that no gas can escape.

-Caution must be used during inflation because the occasional faulty balloon can burst.
+Caution must be used during inflation due to the occasional faulty balloon and its rupture.
 If the person inflating the balloon is not wearing goggles or hearing protectors then eye or ear damage can result.